liquinlab/elm-smile/docs/coding/datastorage.md

 ## Automatic saving/persistance

-You can configure automatic saving whenever a page change happens using the TimelineStepper using `env/.env` using option `VITE_AUTO_SAVE_DATA`.
+You can configure automatic saving whenever a view/page change happens using using `env/.env` using option `VITE_AUTO_SAVE_DATA`.

 :::warning

-This only works if you use the `TimelineStepper` to move between pages.
+This only works if you use the `useViewAPI` to move between pages.
 If you advance to new pages on your own you need to call `api.saveData()` manually.

 :::